espadrine/espadrine.github.com/blog/src/webidentity.md

 It is never stored and only transmitted between the browser’s Sync servers and the user’s browser upon sign-up and login.

-Then, the browser takes a MAC of the UWK, keyed with the ASCII string “AUID”: this becomes the **Authentication User ID (AUID)** which will *identify the user in each HTTP request*.
+Then, the browser takes a MAC of the ASCII string “AUID”, keyed with UWK: this becomes the **Authentication User ID (AUID)** which will *identify the user in each HTTP request*.
 Eavesdropper cannot find the UWK from it, which is good,